 Viereth-Trunstadt is the larger area that small village Weiher is part of.
 It’s not far from the Panoramawanderug that passes some nice rural scenery, as well as a few other fine breweries.
-Aside from that, there is little of interest aside from their renowned Kundmüller brewery, makers of a fine line of Weiher beers.
+Aside from that, there is little of interest aside from their renowned Kundmüller brewery, makers of the fine line of Weiherer beers.

 Brauerei-Gasthof Kundmüller (Weiher)